From Geometry to Topology: Inverse Theorems for Distributed Persistence: Theoretical Results

-Note that the added terms sum at most to $2\sqrt{2}$, so that this bound is better than the bound given in Porism \ref{cor:densecover} for non-infinitesimal $\epsilon$, but does fail to go to $0$ as $\epsilon \to 0$. \end{porism} \begin{proof} The Rips and \v{C}ech persistence of point clouds in $\mathbb{R}^d$ are always within $\sqrt{\frac{2d}{d+1}}$ of one another in the bottleneck distance, cf. Theorem 2.5 in \cite{de2007coverage}.
+Note that the added terms sum at most to $2\sqrt{2}$, so that this bound is better than the bound given in Theorem \ref{thm:invstab} for large values of $\epsilon$, but does fail to go to $0$ as $\epsilon \to 0$. \end{corollary} \begin{proof} The Rips and \v{C}ech persistence of point clouds in $\mathbb{R}^d$ are always within $\sqrt{\frac{2d}{d+1}}$ of one another in the bottleneck distance, cf. Theorem 2.5 in \cite{de2007coverage}.
 The result then follows by replacing \v{C}ech persistence with Rips persistence and using the triangle inequality. \end{proof}